astronautlabs/scte104/README.md

 ---

-Implementation of the SCTE-104 TCP/IP protocol in Typescript
+A complete implementation of the SCTE-104 TCP/IP protocol in Typescript.
+Supports both client and server, and includes a command line client.

 ## Summary